daniel89710/lightNet/README.md

 Channel pruning is an optimization technique that reduces the number of channels in a CNN model without significantly affecting its accuracy.
 This method helps to decrease the model size and computational requirements, leading to faster training and inference times while maintaining performance.

-For example, channel pruning can be used to reduce the number of channels in a CNN model for image classification, while still maintaining a high level of accuracy.
+For example, channel pruning can be used to reduce the number of channels in a CNN model for real-time processing on low power processors, while still maintaining a high level of accuracy.
 This can be useful for deploying models on devices with limited computational resources.

 ### Post Training Quantization (Under Maintenance)

 Post training quantization is a technique for reducing the memory footprint and computational requirements of a trained CNN model.
 This feature is currently under maintenance and will be available in a future release.

-### SQLite Log Storage

-LightNet supports storing training logs in SQLite databases, making it easier to analyze and visualize training progress over time.
-This feature enables users to efficiently manage their training logs and better understand the performance of their models.

 ## Installation

 Please follow the darknet installation instructions to set up LightNet on your machine.
-Additionaly, you need install sqlite3-dev.
+Additionaly, you need install sqlite3-dev which is used for training logs.

 ```
 sudo apt-get install libsqlite3-dev